developer-mustafa/assignment-10-nextjs-with-prisma-Basic/README.md

 5. `package.json`: The configuration file that lists dependencies and scripts for your project.

 6. `README.md`: You are currently reading this file, which provides project information and instructions.

-## Folder Structure

-my-nextjs-project/
-├── components/
-│ └── Accordion.js
-│ - Reusable component for displaying accordion sections.
-├── pages/
-│ ├── index.js
-│ │ - Main landing page of the application.
-│ └── _app.js
-│ - Customization of the Next.js App component.
-├── styles/
-│ ├── globals.css
-│ │ - Global styles applied to the entire application.
-│ ├── tailwind.css
-│ │ - Configuration and import of Tailwind CSS styles.
-│ └── ...
-│ - Additional styles specific to the application.
-├── public/
-│ ├── images/
-│ │ └── ...
-│ │ - Static image files used in the application.
-│ └── ...
-│ - Other static assets like fonts, icons, etc.
-├── package.json
-│ - Configuration file specifying project dependencies and scripts.
-└── README.md
-- Documentation providing project information and instructions.